 - Indiana Jones

-The manual was written as though it really was the maintenance manual for the machine you are operating.
+The manual was written as though it really was the maintenance manual for the machine being operated.
 Complete with torn pages, scrawled notes, and coffee stains.
-It was also made to look as if it was typed on a typerwriter missing an 'e'.
+It was also made to look as if it was typed on a typewriter missing an 'e'.

 Like many games of that era, Night Shift came with a code wheel.
-You matched the heads and bodies of characters from LucasArts games to get 4 fruits you'd enter as a security clearance before playing.
+The player matched the heads and bodies of characters from LucasArts games to get four fruits the player needs to enter as a security clearance before playing.

 Although it does not come up in the game, the manual has a very strong recycling theme with all the materials being recycled from something else.